Banking Basics

 Monese virtual card

 Like many other virtual cards, Monese can be obtained and used with a mobile app.
-However, you can activate a virtual card in their preferred currency only after receiving a physical card in the mail.
+You can activate a virtual card and add it to Google Pay or Apple Pay wallet.

 You can open a Monese account in pounds sterling, euros, Romanian lei, or any combination of those three currencies.